 Which is the most effective way to reward our dogs.
 Thirty or forty years ago, dog trainers and pet parents (a term they would never have used themselves, favouring owners” or “masters” instead!) would rarely consider rewarding their dogs for behaviours they liked.

-To give food, toys, or access to things the dog liked in return for a requested behaviour would have been very rare.
+Giving food, toys, or access to things the dog liked in return for a requested behaviour would have been infrequent.
 These dogs were there to be dogs; whether for a job or companionship, they were often “broken” into performing the behaviours we wanted instead of nurtured into new patterns of behaviour.

 Today, we know that positive reinforcement is the most effective way to reward our dogs, teach them new skills, and make them happy and more optimistic about the world in which they live and interact.

-In addition to the daily and due care, such as water and food, cleanliness, companionship and the possibility of proper exercise, there are actions and activities that, although not as indispensable as the former, contribute to the physical and mental well-being of our four-legged friend then having positive effects on us as well.
+In addition to daily and due care, such as water and food, cleanliness, companionship, and the possibility of proper exercise, there are actions and activities that, although not as indispensable as the former, contribute to the physical and mental well-being of our four-legged friend and have positive effects on us as well.

 What Does Our Dog Think?

 Have you ever considered how your dog feels about the rewards you give?
-Food-based rewards tend to be our most common go-to.
+Food-based rewards are our most common go-to.
 They’re a primal resource; you have various tastes and textures to try, and they’re easy to present quickly during training sessions.

-When a pet parent asks me how they should reward their dog, my answer is always: ‘It depends’.
-Not very helpful, I know, but the choice does depend on many factors.
-WHERE does the dog trainer live, and what is the environment in which the dog lives?
+When pet parents ask me how they should reward their dog, my answer is always: ‘It depends.’
+It's not very helpful, but the choice depends on many factors.
+Where does the dog trainer live, and what is the environment in which the dog lives?
 What might work at home may not cut it when you’re outside.

 The best way to reward your dog is to choose something they will enjoy, which will help strengthen your bond with them.